rakibhossainraju/tailwind-mini-projects/README.md

 <li><a  href="./src/components/LoginModal.jsx">Login Modal</a></li>

-## Inorder to see the project on the screen, go to the App.jsx and import the component you want to see and pest it inside the `div` of the return statement.
+## To see the project on the screen, go to the App.jsx import the component you want to see, and paste it inside the `div` of the return statement.

 # To get started